kite-sdk/kite-docs/Interval-Notation.md

 | (aardvark,zebu) | strings greater than _aardvark_ and less than _zebu_
 | ( ,1] | value <= 1
 | [3, ) | value >= 3

+For more information on intervals see http://en.wikipedia.org/wiki/Interval_(mathematics) .